For Frequently Asked Questions specific to the Borrow a Bike Program, please see the following document:

 - We offer professional development courses occasionally.
 Please contact email@example.com if these interest you.

-- Adaptive Cycling for Physiotherapists, on the use of adaptive cycling as a treatment aid.
+- Adaptive Cycling for Therapists, on the use of adaptive cycling as a treatment aid.

 - Train the Trainer, for setting up Learn to Ride programs in areas beyond Edmonton.